What kind of choice do you have in your life?

 What is the other side of fear?

-Most of us: fear of losing our job, fear of losing our investments, and most importantly, fear of losing our loved ones.
+Most of us have a fear of losing our job, fear of losing our investments, and most importantly, fear of losing our loved ones.

 I understand, we can control some fears, we can minimize some, but some we can’t.